 The DW was once a taste tester for a woman we knew who was putting together "short" mead kits.
 We have a coupla kits - the family stopped selling them at least a decade ago so I'd not be stepping on toes if I took to making and selling a similar product.
+Kids couldn't legally sample mead, though they could sample the drink before the yeast is added.
+If the basic mix isn't delightful, the resulting mead probably wouldn't be either.
+The kits (envelopes filled with herbs, spices and tiny packets of yeast) sit in the pantry mocking me.

-Kids couldn't legally sample mead, though they could sample the drink before the Making herbal vinegar is another skill easily acquired and would be a decent accompaniment to fresh veggies sold at farmers markets.
+Making herbal vinegar is another skill easily acquired and would be a decent accompaniment to fresh veggies sold at farmers markets.
 Bread, cakes and cookies are also relatively simple products to make and sell at local markets.